daattali/beautiful-jekyll/_drafts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 _SSH tab_

 - Select your System (OpenElec/LibreElec or not OpenElec/LibreElec).
-So if you have OSMC chose "All systems".
+So if you have OSMC choose "All systems".
 - Enter IP, username, password and click connect.
 - Click "Inst./Update Hyperion" and wait for it to finish (can take a little while).
 - Once it's finished restart OpenElec.